We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Metal roofs tend to be more durable.

 No matter whether you choose asphalt shingles or metal roofing, proper roofing installation will help you get the maximum lifespan and protection for your home.
-“Like most home projects, make sure to hire qualified experts who guarantee their workmanship to avoid issues, especially when it comes to your home’s roof,” says Ben Thacker, lead on installation and development at Emporia Energy, a company in Littleton, Colorado, that specializes in home energy management.
+“Like most home projects, make sure to hire qualified experts who guarantee their workmanship to avoid issues, especially when it comes to your home’s roof,” says Ben Thacker, vice president of business development at Emporia Energy, a company that specializes in home energy management that’s located in Littleton, Colorado.

 Shingle roofs are cheaper up front.

 Though you’ll get more life out of a metal roof, you’ll pay the price at the time of installation.
-Metal roofs generally run from $200 to $2,500 per 100 square feet (one 10-by-10-foot area, or a “square” of material), while standard 3-tab asphalt shingles usually cost between $80 and $100 per square.
+Metal roofs generally run from $400 to $3,000 per 100 square feet (one 10-by-10-foot area, or a “square” of material), while standard asphalt shingles usually cost between $60 and $90 per square.
 Architectural asphalt shingles are about $200 to $400 per square.
 Typically, metal roof installation will also cost more since it’s a specialized job.

-However, when considering metal roof vs. shingles cost, remember you might recoup some of the costs of a metal roof down the road, because you likely won’t ever have to replace it. insurance companies may offer discounts to homes with metal roofs, and you might even qualify for tax credits by installing a metal roof on your primary home.
+However, when considering metal roof vs. shingles cost, remember you might recoup some of the costs of a metal roof down the road since you likely won’t ever have to replace it.
+Insurance companies may offer discounts to homes with metal roofs, and you might even qualify for tax credits by installing a metal roof on your primary home.
 Another benefit of metal roofs is that they are so energy efficient they can save you money in monthly heating and cooling costs.

 Metal roofs are more eco-friendly.